SafuhSa/Sinuous-Js-game/readme.md

 ```

 ### Animate a line in after effects (mouse movement)
-the game render the players trail as an array of small lines connected together. drawline function will draw each small line then their position get updated with updatePos function as it map over the array of lines.
+Game will render the players trail as an array of small lines connected together. drawline function will draw each small line then their positions get updated by updatePos function as it map over the array of lines.

 ```
   drawline(fromx, fromy, toX, toY) {